bstew794/PyGame-Masks/README.md

 # PyGame-Masks
-This project's purpose is to familiarize myself with the concept of masks in PyGame, which I will use for collision in other projects.

-# PyGame Tutorial

 ## Origin Acknowledgement
 This project was created by me, BStew794, but I am coding this based off a tutorial from the Youtuber "Clear Code" from  Dec 4, 2021 (https://www.youtube.com/watch?v=uW3Fhe-Vkx4&list=WL&index=3).